abuakbar/golang-test/README.md

 # golang-test
 This is simple golang program with hidden vulnerabilities.
+This is for testing purposes